 Here are the 9 steps to help you start your pool cleaning business.

 1. Come up with a business plan

-When you’re ready to start a business, the first step is to research and strategize.
+When you’re ready to start a business, you can start by conducting market research and strategizing.

 A well-thought-out entire business plan will help you keep track of your time and finances and induce growth.
+It will not only guide you but also attract your first few customers and potential investors.
 It’ll also be helpful for business decisions when it comes time to apply for loans or grants from banks or government agencies.

 A good pool cleaning business plan will allow you to: